microsoft/LightGBM/docs/FAQ.rst

 -  Is it specific to a wrapper?
 (R or Python?)

--  Is it specific to the compiler? (gcc versions?
-MinGW versions?)
+-  Is it specific to the compiler? (gcc or Clang version?
+MinGW or Visual Studio version?)

 -  Is it specific to your Operating System?
 (Windows?
-Linux?)
+Linux? macOS?)

 -  Are you able to reproduce this issue with a simple case?